dell/csm-docs/content/docs/csidriver/features/unity.md

 ## Consuming existing volumes with static provisioning

-You can use existent volumes from Unity array as Persistent Volumes in your Kubernetes, to do that you must perform the following steps:
+You can use existent volumes from Unity XT array as Persistent Volumes in your Kubernetes, to do that you must perform the following steps:

-1. Open your volume in Unity Management UI (Unisphere), and take a note of volume-id.
+1. Open your volume in Unity XT Management UI (Unisphere), and take a note of volume-id.
 The `volume-id` looks like `csiunity-xxxxx` and CLI ID looks like `sv_xxxx`.
 2. Create PersistentVolume and use this volume-id as a volumeHandle in the manifest.
 Modify other parameters according to your needs.

 ```yaml